This is a named option within the Mechanical Engineering MS.

 Students enrolled in this program are not eligible to receive tuition remission from graduate assistantship appointments at this institution.

-Federal Loans
+Student Loans

 Students who are U.S. citizens or permanent residents may be eligible to receive some level of funding through the federal direct loan program.
-These loans are available to qualified graduate students who are taking at least 4 credits during the fall and spring semesters, and 2 credits during summer.
-Private loans are also available.
-Learn more about financial aid at their website
+Private loans may also be available.
+Learn more about financial aid at the Financial Aid website

-For information on International Student Funding and Scholarships visit the ISS website.
+For information on International Student Funding and Scholarships, visit the International Student Services website.

 Minimum Graduate School Requirements